 Judith Nora Hardt works as a postdoctoral researcher with the Franco-German research centre for social sciences Centre Marc Bloch.
-In 2014, Judith received her PhD (Dr. Phil) in International Relations from the University of the Basque Country (Spain) on the topic of “Environmental Security in the Anthropocene”.
+In 2014, Judith received her PhD (Dr. Phil) in International Relations from the University of the Basque Country (Spain).
 She worked as a lecturer for International Relations, nature conservation and socioeconomics at the Eberswalde University for Sustainable Development (Germany) and is part of the research group “Climate Change and Security” at the University of Hamburg since 2017.
-She has carried out several research stays in Ecuador, Canada, Switzerland and France and is active in the Network of Scientists For Future.
+She has carried out several research stays abroad and is active in the Network of Scientists For Future.
+Her book Environment and Security in the Anthropocene: Assessing Theory and Practice was published with Routledge in 2018.